Eligibility for Seniors Supplement

 - Quarter 3—20 December to 19 March = 90 days (leap year 91 days)

 - Quarter 4—20 March to 19 June = 92 days

 If your Seniors Supplement entitlement begins or ends within a quarter, you will only be paid for the days on which you were entitled to it.

-The Seniors Supplement is adjusted in March and September each year, in line with upward movements in the Consumer Price Index—that is, in line with increases in the costs of living.
+The Seniors Supplement is adjusted in March and September each year, in line with upward movements in the Consumer Price Index.

 Claiming Seniors Supplement

 Your eligibility for Seniors Supplement is automatically assessed when you claim a Commonwealth Seniors Health Card.
 You do not need to make a separate claim for the supplement.